sridharstreaks/Streaks-Music/README.md

 ## Getting Started

+1. Check-out the app here, [**Streaks-Music**](https://streaks-music.streamlit.app/)
-1. Launch the app and start by selecting a song title from the provided list.
+2. Launch the app and start by selecting a song title from the provided list.
-2. Click the 'Recommend' button to receive personalized music recommendations.
+3. Click the 'Recommend' button to receive personalized music recommendations.

 ## App Information